scrapinghub/scrapy-poet/docs/overrides.rst

 must be a subclass of ``scrapy_poet.overrides.OverridesRegistryBase`` and must implement the method ``overrides_for``.
 As other Scrapy components, it can be initialized from the ``from_crawler`` class method if implemented.
-This might be handy to be able to access settings, stats, etc.
+This might be handy to be able to access settings, stats, request meta, etc.